Team-Infinite-Void/transaction-tracker/README.md

 ## Member Contributions and Next Steps
 * **Galen Chang:**
   * Previously implemented encrypted SQLite3 database functionalities for user account management.
   * **Next Steps:** Develop the transaction database with SQLite3 and integrate hashing for transaction entries.
 Continue to refine and debug the analytics function.
+Implement username and password complexity requirements.

 * **Josiah Kila:**
   * Added transaction timestamping and data input validation systems.